Y'all: United States

 Y'all has been called "perhaps the most distinctive of all grammatical characteristics" of Southern American English.
 Linguist Walt Wolfram and English professor Jeffrey Reaser wrote, "No word in the American English vocabulary probably carries as much regional capital."
 People who move to the South from other regions often adopt the usage, even when other regional usages are not adopted.
 Outside the southern United States, y'all is most closely associated with African-American Vernacular English.
-African Americans took Southern usages with them during the twentieth-century exodus from the South to cities in the northeastern United States and other places within the nation.
+African Americans took Southern usages with them during the 20th-century exodus from the South to cities in the northeastern United States and other places within the nation.
 In urban African-American communities outside of the South, the usage of y'all is prominent.

-The use of y'all as the dominant second person-plural pronoun is not necessarily universal in the Southern United States.
+The use of y'all as the dominant second person-plural pronoun is not necessarily universal in the southern United States.
 In some dialects of the Ozarks and Great Smoky Mountains, for example, it is common to hear you'uns (a contraction of "you ones") used instead.
 In the Missouri Ozarks (and adjoining regions of the state), "you-all" is the preferred form, though “all y’all” may be indicated, depending upon context.
 Other forms have also been used increasingly in the South, including you guys.

 A survey conducted in 1996 reported 49% of non-Southerners and 84% of Southerners used y'all or you-all in conversation, with a 1994 survey returning a 5% increase by both groups.